Manas Mukherjee

 Manas Mukherjee (also known as Manas Mukharji; 9 September 1943 — 16 October 1986) was an Indian composer who composed several albums in Hindi.
 He was the son of Jahar Mukherjee, a Thumri singer, composer, lyricist and a film producer based in Kolkata, West Bengal.
-Mukherjee was also the father of two well known Indian singers, Shaan and Sagarika.
-He died on 16th October 1986.
+Mukherjee was also the father of two Indian singers, Shaan and Sagarika.
+He died on 16 October 1986.